 Based on his observations of his pea plant experiments, how was Gregor Mendel able to contribute to our understanding of genetics?

-How do genotypes and phenotypes compare?

 How is genetic information passed from parent to offspring?
 How do alleles segregate when more than one gene is involved?
+Identify the genotypes and phenotypes in monohybrid crosses?
+Can a biologist predict the probability of expressed traits in offspring?